kantord/LibreLingo/docs/courses/README.md

 Currently LibreLingo doesn't have enough features to support teaching new alphabets.
 Solving this is a priority, but will take time.
-Technically in most cases, language pairs that use the same alphabet (for example Ukranian for Russian spakers) should work just fine, but it hasn't tested yet.
+Technically in most cases, language pairs that use the same alphabet (for example Ukranian for Russian spakers) should work just fine, but it hasn't been tested yet.